-Here it goes – too much exercise can tire your brain out!
+Here it goes – too much exercise can tire our brains out!
 Yes, we’re just as surprised as you are.
 Turns out that apart from sore muscles, excessive exercise can tire out your brain too… to the point that you have trouble processing information and making decisions.

 A study published last year in the journal Current Biology highlights that excessive exercise can result in mental fatigue in addition to physical fatigue .
 The researchers looked at the training load on triathletes and found that the ones who exerted themselves to the point of exhaustion appeared more impulsive in tests that evaluated financial decision-making, going for immediate rewards instead of larger ones that would take more time to achieve.

-For the study, the researchers had 37 male endurance athletes either continue normal training or increase training 40% a session over three weeks.
-Functional MRIs showed that overloaded athletes had a slower response in the lateral prefrontal cortex, which is an area of the brain that processes information and controls behavior.
+For the study that shows the effects of over exercising on your brain, the researchers had 37 male endurance athletes either continue normal training or increase training 40% a session over three weeks.
+Functional MRIs showed that overloaded athletes had a slower response in the lateral prefrontal cortex, which is an area of the brain cells that processes information and controls behavior.

 How It Works

-Essentially, what the study discovered was the fact that the brain is affected by excessive physical exercise in the same way as it would be by something mental and intellectual such as studying before an exam.
-Overtraining results in reduced activity in the area of the brain important for making decisions.
+Essentially, what the study discovered was the fact that too much exercise can tire our brains out in the same way as it would be by something mental and intellectual such as studying before an exam.
+High intensity exercise results in reduced activity in the area of the brain important for making decisions.
 Therefore, like the athletes in the study conducted, your decision-making skills are likely hampered.

 What It Does

 Now you may wonder, how much is too much?
 Moderation is the key here.
-It’s good to keep moving and working out regularly, but it is important to give the body and mind enough time to recover.
+It’s good to be physically active and working out regularly, but it is important to give the body and mind enough time to recover.
 In their zeal to stay fit, people often tend to overdo.
 Remember to listen to your body and take a rest day when needed.
 Here are 6 signs that you should look out for.